pollosp/gce-idp/PITCHME.md

 ## WHY KUBERNETES?

-* Deploy your applications quickly
+* Deploy your applications quickly: Hunders or thoursands of pods at sametime
-* Deploy imutable applications
+* Deploy imutable applications: Read Only containers
-* Scale your applications on the fly
+* Scale your applications on the fly: Rescale your app pods
-* Roll out new features seamlessly
+* Roll out new features seamlessly: Rolling updates, Blue Green stategy, etc
 * Limit hardware usage to required resources only

 (https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)

 ---

 ## AND THERE ARE MORRE REASONS ...

 * Portable: public, private, hybrid, multi-cloud
 * Extensible: modular, pluggable, hookable, composable